GhastlyBlog/Ghastly/README.md

- `post.metadata.date` | The date of a post `post.metadata.tags` | The tags of a post `post.metadata.title`| The title of a post `post.content`       | The html content of a post `blog_title`         | The name of your blog `blog_author`        | The name of the blog author
+ `post.metadata.date` | The date of a post `post.metadata.tags` | The tags of a post `post.metadata.title`| The title of a post `post.metadata.summary` | The summary of a post if supplied through front matter `post.content`       | The html content of a post `blog_title`         | The name of your blog `blog_author`        | The name of the blog author